rominadqs/bicycle-shop-test/README.md

 # Bicycle Shop

 This application was made with Next.JS (Front-end and Back-end) and allows Marcus, a bicycle shop owner, to sell his bicycles.
+The application focus on allowing Marcus to add any type of products and not only bicycle.
 Users can navigate through the product catalog, view the product details, and add a customized bike to the shopping cart.

 ## Functional Description
 Users can: